STUDENT BEHAVIOUR POLICY PRIMARY

 Central Record of Serious Behavioural Issues

-The Principal will keep a Central Record of serious behavioural issues, compiled for him and continually updated by, the Heads of Stage.
-This will be in electronic format, but will be reviewed frequently by the Principal on the advice of the Heads of Stage/School.
+The Head of School will keep a Central Record of serious behavioural issues, compiled for him and continually updated by the Heads of Stage.
+This will be in electronic format, but will be reviewed frequently by the Head of School on the advice of the Heads of Stage/School/Pastoral.
 Heads of Stage, with the support of class masters, will monitor the Behaviour Tracker for all students on a regular basis, and alert the Heads of Stage/School to any serious patterns or trends that are indicated on the Tracker.
 For the purposes of this Central Record, problems requiring a school response at Level 3 or above will be considered serious.
-This procedure should allow early intervention by the Principal with the aim averting the development of more serious consequences for the student(s) involved.
+This procedure should allow early intervention by the Head of School with the aim averting the development of more serious consequences for the student(s) involved.

 Review and revision

-This policy and its procedures will be reviewed by the Principal (or staff nominated by him for this purpose, and who will report back to him) annually, or more often should the need for revision become apparent.
+This policy and its procedures will be reviewed by the Head of School (or staff nominated by him for this purpose, and who will report back to him) annually, or more often should the need for revision become apparent.

-The current Behavioural Policy of St. George International School & Preschool is written in compliance with the Bulgarian educational legislation which could also be used for all other cases, not described in the current document.
-All additional policies of assessing process within specific subjects in specific are in direct submission to the current Behavioural Policy.
+The current Behaviour Policy of St. George International School & Preschool is written in compliance with the Bulgarian educational legislation which could also be used for all other cases, not described in the current document.
+All additional policies of assessing process within specific subjects in specific are in direct submission to the current Behaviour Policy.